genesis

 Getting Started with Celestials

-Celestials are the stars, planets, moons, and other astronomical bodies in the Genesis mod.
-They form the foundation of your space environment, defining the positions, orbits, and properties of every celestial object in your universe.
+Celestials are the stars, planets, moons, and other astronomical bodies in Genesis.
+They define positions, orbits, and physical properties of every object in your universe.

 Core Concepts